MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.15 Time Clock

 Validation will be successful if the times the student sees in their calendar app is accurately adjusted according to the time zone they entered.
+The application will be tested to verify that in the event the time cannot be set automatically, the user will be notified of the reason and an option to set the time automatically.

 #### 4.2.15.1 Set time zone